C1fer/Mesa-LLVM/README.md

 Script for installing Mesa-git and LLVM-git on Ubuntu and Debian based distros.

 # ATTENTION
-DON'T a PPA (Oibaf, Kisak, Padoka, etc.) nor update from Update Manager if you want to use this script.
+DON'T use a PPA (Oibaf, Kisak, Padoka, etc.) nor update from Update Manager if you want to use this script.
 Updating from another source aside from this will roll you back to llvm-stable.

 # Usage
 In order for the script to work, you need to enable source code repositories and unstable packages on your distro's software sources manager.
 Note that if you've added a ppa before these options should be enabled.